AztecProtocol/aztec-v1-specification/README.md

 # Specification of Utility libraries

-Due to the complex ABI-encodings of AZTEC proofs, it is neccessary to define utility libraries that abstract away this complexity from a digital asset builder.
+There are various utility contracts/libraries that are used to make the protocol smart contract system more modulular and self documenting.
+These include:

+- `LibEIP712.sol` - helpers for validating EIP712 signatures
+- `MetaDataUtils.sol` - helpers for extracting Ethereum addresses from a note's metaData
+- `Modifiers.sol` - base contract intended to define commonly used function modifiers.
+To be inherited by other contracts.
+Currently provides the `checkZeroAddress()` modifier
+- `NoteUtils.sol` - helpers that extract user-readable information from proofOutputs.
+Detailed below.
+- `ProofUtils.sol` - decompose a `uint24 proofId` into it's three constituent `uint8` components: epoch, category and id
+- `SafeMath8.sol` - SafeMath operations for `uint8` variables
+- `VersioningUtils.sol` - helper to extract the three constiutent `uint8` variables compressed into a `uint24`

 ## NoteUtils.sol

-The `NoteUtils` library provides helper methods that enable data to be extracted from `bytes memory proofOutputs`.
+A particularly useful utility library is `NoteUtils.sol` .
+This was built to abstract away the complexities of an AZTEC proof's ABI-encoding from a digital asset builder.
+It provides helper methods that enable data to be extracted from `bytes memory proofOutputs`:

 ### `NoteUtils.getLength(bytes memory proofOutputsOrNotes) internal pure returns (uint256 length)`